Friday, June 22, 2018

 The Intensive Strategies stage

 In further sessions the class will write a new text as a class using the Joint Writing step.
 This will be done on a flipcart or whiteboard.
-The final step is for the joint contstruction to be removed and for the learners to rewrite the text on their own with reference to their notes.
+The final step is for the joint construction to be removed and for the learners to rewrite the text on their own, with reference to their notes.
 This heavily scaffolded process will lead to the boys eventually making notes on their own independently.

-After this lesson Deb was invited to address the whole staff in the staffroom on the Reading to Learn methodology.
+After this lesson, Deb was invited to address the whole staff in the staffroom on the Reading to Learn methodology.

 Deb Avery preparing to address the staff.